just-the-docs/just-the-docs/docs/update_personal_info.md

 This guide will walk you through the steps necessary to navigate to the page to update your personal information, reset your password, or create/update your security questions.

-You may need to update your personal information if you’ve moved, or if there are any incorrect fields.
+You may need to aaronupdate your personal information if you’ve moved, or if there are any incorrect fields.
 Attributes such as your name, citizenship status, contact/emergency contact information, and your educational credentials can be accessed and updated.
 If you’ve forgotten your password/security question, or simply want to change them, this guide will show you how to.

 ---